7 Crucial Checks in the Financial Services Register for 2025

 It allows anyone to check the status of an entity before engaging in financial transactions, thereby aiding in fraud prevention.

-It’s a unique tool that empowers consumers, giving them the information necessary to make informed decisions.
+It is a unique tool that empowers consumers, giving them the information necessary to make informed decisions.

 Thus, the Register not only promotes ethical practices in the financial industry but also safeguards the interests of its consumers.

-The Financial Conduct Authority (FCA)1 approves almost all financial services activities in the UK and it manages the Register.
+The Financial Conduct Authority (FCA)1 approves almost all financial services activities in the UK, and it manages the Register.

 Services you can search on the Register include: